pochicake/sqlite_cli/README.md

 > Do note that there are differences with SQLite commands and other SQL frameworks like MySQL, but this is a good starting point.

+The point of this project is to learn SQL commands and syntax to the point of fluency, in which it can be applied for practical applications like connecting front-end apps to the backend- without the need to lookup what commands to use and the syntax.

 # Download

 These are pre-compiled so you don't have to run through setting up compiling environments: